SSWConsulting/SSW.Rules.Content/rules/production-do-you-add-a-call-to-action/rule.md

 ---
 type: rule
-title: Production - Do you have a call to action?
+title: Production - Do you have a call to action (aka CTA)?
 uri: production-do-you-add-a-call-to-action
 authors:
   - title: Titus Maclaren